sentheta/SC2002-Project/README.md

 Admin.java: ...

-Implement viewReadyToPick() at Customer.java
+Add "package FOODIE" at the start of each file.

-After everything are done, we will modify private/public/protected/package accordingly
+After everything are done, we will modify private/public/protected/package visibility accordingly